Stupid Girl (Garbage song)

 "Stupid Girl" is a song by American rock band Garbage from their self-titled debut studio album (1995).
-The song was written and produced by band members Duke Erikson, Shirley Manson, Steve Marker and Butch Vig.
+It was written and produced by band members Duke Erikson, Shirley Manson, Steve Marker and Butch Vig.
 "Stupid Girl" features lyrics about a young woman's ambivalence and is a musical arrangement centered on a repetitive bassline and a drum sample from the Clash's 1979 song "Train in Vain".

 The song was released by Almo Sounds in North America, and Mushroom Records worldwide, as the band's fourth international single in 1996.
-"Stupid Girl" became the band's highest-charting single in both the United States and the United Kingdom, with its performance on the charts driven by an innovative music video and remixes that gained massive airplay across the world.
+It became the band's highest-charting single in both the United States and the United Kingdom, with its performance on the charts driven by its music video and remixes that gained massive airplay across the world.
 The success of "Stupid Girl" propelled sales of its parent album Garbage into the top 20 of the Billboard 200 and into the top 10 of the UK Albums Chart.

 Reviews of the song were positive, with praise for the production.
 "Stupid Girl" was nominated for two Grammy Awards, Best Rock Song and Best Rock Performance by a Duo or Group, as well as the Danish Grammy for Best Rock Song, an MTV Video Music Award for Best New Artist and an MTV Europe Music Award for Best Song.